Lichenostomus melanops cassidix

 Answer: The Helmeted Honeyeater nest building, egg laying, incubation and fledgling time frame.

-14 = the minimum number of days that an experienced female Helmeted Honeyeater takes to build a nest.
+14 = the approximate number of days that an experienced female Helmeted Honeyeater takes to build a nest.
+Inexperienced females may take longer.

 1 (sometimes 2) = another egg is laid, usually the following day, then occasionally a 3rd egg is laid the day after.
 Only after the last egg is laid does the female Helmeted Honeyeater start to sit on the nest.
 This process delays development of the first egg so that chicks hatch around the same time.

 15 = the number of days that the eggs are incubated.
-Only the female Helmeted Honeyeater does this.
+Only the female Helmeted Honeyeater incubates the eggs.
 On day 14 the young birds start to hatch from the eggs.
 They are called nestlings at this stage of their development.

-Around day 14, the nestlings leave the nest.
+Around day 14, the nestlings are encouraged by their parents to leave the nest.
 They are now called fledglings.
 Their parents will continue to feed them for a while whilst they learn to fend for themselves.
-At 40 days they are considered to be well on their way to feeding independence.
+At 40 days they are considered to be independent and the parents rarely feed them, however the family group stays together for a number of months.

-Each pair of Helmeted Honeyeaters may do this 4 times over the course of a breeding season – August to March.
+Each pair of Helmeted Honeyeaters may do this four times over the course of a breeding season – August to March.
+Young females who are breeding for the first time however are more likely to have one, perhaps two clutches.

 Wow.
 We think young people today grow up fast and that parenting is in the fast lane!
 What an incredible journey from birth to adulthood for our native species.